learn-the-web/topics/domains.md

 ## Domains & IPs

-Domains, like `google.com` or `algonquindesign.ca`, are just for humans so we can more easily remember where a website is.
+Domains, like `google.com` or `learntheweb.courses`, are just for humans so we can more easily remember where a website is.

 But computers don’t necessarily care about domains, they care about IP address, which are the actual locations/names of the computers connected to The Internet. _Every single computer connected to the Internet has a unique IP address._